DappCoderr/Cadence-fun-frontend/public/modules/Module 2/Lesson 12.md

 ---
-title: Lesson 12 - Saving Knight
+Lesson 12 - Saving Knight
 ---

 Now, let's store Knights in our contract in the storage we created in lesson 8.